 In the story, a boy named Itsuka Shidou meets a spirit girl who has been rejected by a devastated world.
-The girl, who Shidou names "Tohka," happens to have wiped out much of humanity 30 years ago, and now she is back.
+The girl, who Shidou names "Tooka," happens to have wiped out much of humanity 30 years ago, and now she is back.
 The only way to stop her is to date her.

 Tsunako is a pretty good character designer.

-Tachibana is anything but a good writer.
+Tachibana is a pretty awful writer.

 The premise is as silly as the title- Shidou, the MC, must date Spirits (basically aliens from another dimension with mostly uncontrollable supernatural powers) to prevent them from killing a bunch of people.
 I had difficulty taking this premise seriously because the latter sounds awfully grim while the former sounds incredibly silly.
 Fortunately, (or unfortunately) I'm not the only one who's confused by this weird premise because the author is clearly just as confused.